-All supervisors and managers who receive a complaint or information about suspected sexual harassment, observe what may be sexually harassing behavior or for any reason suspect that sexual harassment is occurring, are required to report such suspected sexual harassment to the Workforce Development Specialist.
+Supervisors and managers have a responsibility to prevent sexual harassment and discrimination.
+All supervisors and managers who receive a complaint or information about suspected sexual harassment, observe what may be sexually harassing or discriminatory behavior, or for any reason suspect that sexual harassment or discrimination is occurring, are required to report such suspected sexual harassment to the Workforce Development Specialist.
+Managers or supervisors should not be passive and wait for an employee to make a claim of harassment.
+If they observe such behavior, they must act.